My crotchety Uncle Charlie was oddly jubilant the day I called to wish him a Happy 85th Birthday.

 I had arranged for the president of the United States to send Charlie a personal birthday card.
 But I wasn’t about to spoil Charlie’s fun by telling him that I was responsible for his sudden burst of importance.

-(At the end of this column, learn how you can have President Obama send your uncle, mom, wife, sister or dad a presidential birthday card.
+(At the end of this column, learn how you can have the President send your uncle, mom, wife, or dad a presidential birthday card.
 All past presidents send cards, too.)

 In this day of celebrity and circus, we’re all susceptible to the wiles of the rich and famous.